-Drawing on cases from Australian, international, and Aboriginal and Torres Strait Islander history, you will study the forces that have influenced the modern world, including nationalism, democracy, conflict and war, and gender and sexuality.
+By studying Australian and international history, you’ll learn about the forces that have influenced the modern world, including nationalism, democracy, conflict and war, and gender and sexuality.

-You will have the opportunity to learn and apply a variety of approaches to reflecting on, researching and writing history.
+In this course you’ll have the opportunity to study and apply various approaches to researching and writing history.

 How this course will make you industry ready

 - You'll gain critical thinking, analytical and communication skills that are essential to a range of careers.

 - You'll reflect critically on diverse ideas and develop your problem-solving, intellectual and interpersonal skills.

 - You'll have opportunities to engage with industry and gain valuable networking experience.

 - Teacher (requires postgraduate study).

 - Media, arts and creative industries